 Employees: social insurance contributions are paid on total gross earnings without ceiling and before income tax deductions.
-Remunerations include any advantages in money, or advantages that can be expressed in monetary terms, granted by the employer to the employee as a counterpart for labour supplied.
+Remunerations include any advantages in money (and a limited number of fringe benefits), granted by the employer to the employee as a counterpart for labour supplied.
 The standard rate of the social insurance contribution is 13.07% of total gross earnings.
-Employees are eligible for a reduction in social insurance contributions, called "workbonus", if they satisfy certain income conditions.
 Social insurance contributions are calculated slightly differently for some income components of blue collar workers and white collar workers.
-For instance, blue collar workers don't pay social insurance contributions on their single holiday earnings (corresponding to 8% of their yearly wage), but on their regular earnings, pay social insurance contributions on 108% of their wage.

 Civil servants: Social insurance contributions for wage earners on the public labour market without statutory service are the same as those for wage earners on the private labour market.
 The social insurance contributions for civil servants with statutory service are different than those for wage earners.
 The standard rate of the social insurance contribution for the civil servant is 11.05% of total gross earnings.
-Moreover, there is a difference for civil servants working for the federal government and those working for local and provincial administrations concerning the social insurance contributions paid by the employer.

 Self-employed: Full-time self-employed pay social insurance contributions on a quarterly basis based on their income in the third calendar year preceding the year of contribution.
-If the self-employed has not yet been active for three years a lump sum amount of contributions is levied which will be regulated later against real earned income.
-The basis of calculation is net indexed earnings, i.e. gross earnings net of professional costs, and possible losses.
-The consumer price index is used for indexation.
-For self-employed in complementary activity, a different system applies, a category which is further subdivided for those before retirement age, the self-employed who combine this with pension benefits, and the self-employed after retirement age but without retirement pension.
-For the exact details of these systems, we refer to section Error!Reference source not found.
+If the selfemployed has not yet been active for three years a lump sum amount of contributions is levied which will be regulated later against real earned income.